 Use an audio and/or video recorder

 For many people, except for watching yourself on video, nothing is worse than listening to your own voice.
 However as painful as it maybe, doing so will help you identify weakness in your answers and overall performance.
 Therefore record and analyze yourself.
-You are your most harsh critic.

 Relax and be confident